Jinwen-XU/jwjournal/README.md

 - `color entry` adds more color to the title of each entry;
 - `scroll` turns the scroll mode on, which generates a single-page pdf similar to a long screenshot.

+> There are also some relevant options provided by the base class of `jwjournal`:
+> - `use indent = false`: disable the paragraph indentation and add some space between each paragraph instead.
+> - `use style = ⟨provided style⟩`: select the designing style of the current article; for our purpose here, it is recommended to use the style `classical` (with this the option `use indent = false` is added by default), together with the options `title in boldface` and `title in sffamily`, see the comment below regarding the usage of "Section".
+>
+> You may refer to the demo documents to see their actual usage.

 Here are the major syntaxes for your main text:
 1) Title
     - Any line begins with date like `2023-01-01` or `2023/01/01` would be regard as the *Title* line.